-NATIONAL FROZEN CUSTARD DAY
+NATIONAL FROZEN CUSTARD DAY | AUGUST 8

-- Milwaukee, Wisconsin became known as the “unofficial frozen custard capital of the world.”
+- Milwaukee, Wisconsin became known as the unofficial frozen custard capital of the world.

-- The United States Food and Drug Administration requires frozen custard products to contain at least 10 percent milk fat and 1.4 percent egg yolk solids.
+- The United States Food and Drug Administration requires frozen custard products to contain at least 10 percent milkfat and 1.4 percent egg yolk solids.

 - Frozen custard is commonly prepared fresh at the place of sale.

-HOW TO OBSERVE
+HOW TO OBSERVE NATIONAL FROZEN CUSTARD DAY

-Refresh yourself with frozen custard.
-To inform others use #FrozenCustardDay to post on social media.
+Get a scoop or two and use #FrozenCustardDay to post on social media.

-Within our research, we were unable to find the creator or origin of National Frozen Custard Day.
+We were unable to find the creator or origin of National Frozen Custard Day.